Gospel: Mark 6:1-6

 "family" is literally "house." "relatives" would be those from other extended families related to Jesus by marriage.

 Jesus went home.
 But, he wasn't at home.
 In spite of his powerful teaching, his family and old friends met him with skepticism.
 In a static culture that measured a person's worth on their place in society, Jesus had clearly overstepped his bounds.
 Carpenters had the lowly reputation of traveling salesmen.
-Men who left their wives and mothers without physical and economic security to seek work did not have even have the respect of their own families.
+Men who left their wives and mothers without physical and economic security to seek work did not even have the respect of their own families.
 People gossiped and speculated about carpenters' activities away from their families.
 Jesus came from such a profession.

 The static culture also cast a critical eye toward those who stepped above their station in life.
 Such people did not fit into the world of family and old friends, no matter what these people did, no matter what kind of reputation they built up.

 Jesus exercised a ministry different from his previous profession.
 He went from the marginally honorable to the highly respected (notice Jesus referred to himself in the third person as a "prophet," while those in Nazareth insisted on calling him a "carpenter").
 But, he was no longer what people of Nazareth expected him to be.
-So, he could not led family and old friends to faith in God through his miracles, simply because they did not trust him.
+So, he could not lead family and old friends to faith in God through his miracles, simply because they did not trust him.
 Any acts of "power" would be futile.
 So, he went back out on the road to serve the surrounding villages.

 Jesus came home, but he wasn't at home.